Coleco Adam: Main hardware

 One of the key concepts of the Adam design was that it was based on a minimally modified ColecoVision.
 This allowed it to be purchased as a new stand-alone system, or as an add-on to existing ColecoVision units.
 This not only allowed the Adam to run all of the existing ColecoVision software, but also help legitimize the ColecoVision as a system that would not require the owner to buy an entirely new machine if they wanted to enter the burgeoning home computer field.
 This concept required the Adam to be effectively two computers in one case, an original ColecoVision, and a second system to handle all of the new features.

 The main system used the Zilog Z80 as its CPU.
 Although the Z80 was able to run as fast as 4 MHz, in the Adam (as in the ColecoVision) it ran at 3.58 MHz.
-This is the frequency of the NTSC colorburst, and running at this speed reduced interference between the computer and the television set that would normally be used as the computer monitor.
-The display was driven by the Texas Instruments TMS9928A video display controller (VDC) which could display graphics up to 256x192 in up to 15 colors.
+This is the frequency of the NTSC color burst, and running at this speed reduced interference between the computer and the television set that would normally be used as the computer monitor.
+The display was driven by the Texas Instruments TMS9928A video display controller (VDC) which could display graphics up to 256x192 in up to 15 colors, and could use up to 32 sprites.
 Sound was provided by the TI SN76489AN.

 In most machines of the era, the CPU and VDC would share access to main memory, lowering the maximum speeds of both as the dynamic RAM chips of the era were generally limited to around 2 MHz.
-Accessing the video data at the rate needed for 15-colors at 256x192 would leave no time left for the CPU, and most machines offered graphics modes with lower resolution or fewer colors to compensate.
+Accessing the video data at the rate needed for 15 colors at 256x192 would leave no time left for the CPU, and most machines offered graphics modes with lower resolution or fewer colors to compensate.
 In order to allow this high-color mode, a key selling feature of the ColecoVision, the TMS9928A had its own dedicated 16 kB of RAM separate from the CPU's main memory.
-This section could be accessed by both the CPU and VDC at the same time.
 As the TMS9928A only saw its dedicated memory area it could not drive the memory refresh for the user-side RAM, so the Z80's internal refresh system was used to refresh the main memory.